HarperDB-Add-Ons/full-page-caching/README.md

 ### Prerequisites

 Before cloning this repository, ensure HarperDB is installed on your local machine.
-If it's not already installed, copy the code snippet below into your terminal to install HarperDB."
+If it's not already installed, execute this in a terminal to install HarperDB."

 ```npm i -g harperdb```